RuilianZ/ds2_hw1/ds2_hw1.md

 | misc_val                   |    419.839 |
 | year_sold                  |   -590.579 |

--   From the fitted lasso model, we can see that the opitmum lambda chosen is 148.4131591
+-   From the fitted lasso model, we can see that the optimum lambda chosen is 148.4131591

 ### Make prediction